-Shaun joined Acadian in 2004, working in Houma, Louisiana as an EMT.
+Shaun joined Acadian in 2004, working in Houma, Louisiana, as an EMT.
 He became a paramedic in 2006 and a CCT medic in 2009.
-Shaun became an alternate flight paramedic in 2012 and took a full time position in the department later that same year.
-Shaun has worked in the dispatch center and helped with many educational roll-outs within the company.
+Shaun became an alternate flight paramedic in 2012 and took a full-time position in the department later that same year.
+Shaun has worked in the dispatch center and helped with many educational rollouts within the company.
 He continues to do adjunct work with the National EMS Academy.

 Charles Burnell, M.D.

-Dr. Charles Burnell, M.D., is a graduate of Louisiana State University School of Medicine and is board certified by the American Board of Emergency Medicine.
+Dr. Burnell is a graduate of Louisiana State University School of Medicine and is board certified by the American Board of Emergency Medicine.
 He serves as lead over other associate medical directors across Acadian's service areas.
 Dr. Burnell reviews on-scene medical procedures and procedures between medics and emergency room physicians.
 He oversees training and continuing education programs at NEMSA, as well as Acadian's wellness and quality enhancement programs.

 Dr. Burnell spent 13 years at Lady of Lourdes Regional Medical Center in Lafayette, Louisiana, where he was the emergency department director.
-Before becoming medical director in 2010, Dr. Burnell worked closely with Acadian for 16 years, including during the aftermath of Hurricane Katrina where he served as the director of air transports of patients from the Superdome.
+Before becoming medical director in 2010, Dr. Burnell worked closely with Acadian for 16 years, including during the aftermath of Hurricane Katrina, where he served as the director of air transports of patients from the Superdome.

 Emily Kidd, M.D.

-Dr. Kidd served her internship and residency at East Carolina University, received her Doctor of Medicine degree from the University of Texas at Houston Health Science Center and her Bachelor of Science degree from Texas A&M University.
+Dr. Kidd served her internship and residency at East Carolina University, received her doctor of medicine degree from the University of Texas at Houston Health Science Center and her bachelor of science degree from Texas A&M University.

 Stephen Bell, M.D.

-Dr. Stephen Bell is an emergency medicine doctor in Pascagoula, Mississippi and is affiliated with Singing River Health System-Pascagoula.
+Dr. Bell is an emergency medicine doctor in Pascagoula, Mississippi and is affiliated with Singing River Health System-Pascagoula.
 He received his medical degree from Louisiana State University School of Medicine in New Orleans and has been in practice for more than 20 years.